 There are many things to love about this bunker-like fine diner.
-The fact that it is really affordable at $45 for five courses at lunch and $98 for 11 courses at dinner (including snacks) is one thing.
+The fact that it is really affordable at $55 at lunch and $118 for eight courses at dinner (including snacks) is one thing.
 That the food is beautiful to look at, and even better to eat, is another.
 And there’s also that feeling you get when you’re scaling the stairs to below street level, chic Nordic wooden furnishings all around, Ella Fitzgerald on the stereo, staff only too keen to make you comfortable.
 It’s just a lovely place to be.

 We’re here for the lunch menu this time around and can safely say that this is one of our best Fridays at work, ever.
 We’re presented with little white vinegar and tomato marshmallows to start, and are delighted by the soft, light texture versus the robust punch of sprinkled Parmigiano-Reggiano.
 These are followed by soft, warm, rosemary and onion scones paired with Dijon and cheddar whipped butter and a little heap of caramelised onions.

 The first dish-proper lands and it’s a vision of vibrancy: bright pink, lightly cooked rainbow trout on one side of the plate, tartare of the same on the other, atop a seeded cracker ready to scoop it up.
 It’s surrounded by the greenest pea soup we’ve ever seen, dotted with fresh peas and popping trout roe, and matched with a mineral-dense Tesch riesling from Langenlonsheim in Germany, which balances out the sweet fish.